nbrucy/git_tuto/git.md

 **branch**: git can track several version of the same repository, called branchs

 **local & remote repository**: change are usually done on a local version of the repository, and are then synchronised with a remote copy of it (on Github, Gitlab, Gitea, or other) to allow collaboration.

+**work copy**: the status of the file in the repository.
+Some files may have uncommitted changes or not even be tracked by git.

 ---